Logo

 Good for the Fish

 Vivencial Fishing is “Catch and Release”.
-Each excursion may retain 50 lbs of fish for the benefit of the guests and may not sell any catch.
+The boat may retain only 50 lbs of fish and may not sell any catch.
 Furthermore, the Regulations require that all PAV crew are licensed local commercial fishermen.
 On a day of Vivencial Fishing, the crew will extract only a fraction of the fish they would have had they been fishing commercially.

 Good for the Fishermen